 I’m not sure anyone would have believed that the ‘temporary’ measures that were put in place at the beginning of the Pandemic would become the new reality of work.
 The pivot everyone made to remote work, it appears, is here to stay.
-And we’re still trying to address the challenge of how to keep employees engaged when the whole team is not physically together in the office.
+And we’re still trying to address the challenge of engaging remote employees, tackling the employee engagement challenge.

 Here are some tried and true strategies and some more creative solutions to encourage engagement in remote workers: